 The delivery of the Greater Sydney Green Grid will build on past investments in the Regional Tracks and Trails Framework.
-Transport for NSW is establishing the Principal Bicycle Network, which will provide high-quality priority cycling routes across Greater Sydney.
+Transport for NSW established the Strategic Cycleway Corridors Program, which will provide high-quality priority cycling routes across Greater Sydney.

-Opportunities to integrate the Principal Bicycle Network with the Greater Sydney Green Grid will be an important part of linking centres.
+Opportunities to integrate the Strategic Cycleway Corridors Network with local bike networks and the Greater Sydney Green Grid will be an important part of linking centres, precincts and places.